Thank You Letter for a Job Offer After Acceptance

 Red Flags- Thanks the employer without clearly accepting the offer

-- Sounds so excited that practical details disappear
+- Sounds so excited that practical details are overlooked

 - Repeats the cover letter instead of moving forward